simonebbruun/cross-sessions_RS/README.md

 ## Dataset

 We publish an anonymized version of the real-world dataset from the insurance domain used to implement all the session-based recommender models.
-Download the 6 files: sessions_train.csv, sessions_test.csv, purchase_events_train.csv, purchase_events_test.csv, filter_train.csv, filter_test.csv
+Download the 6 files:
+sessions_train.csv
+sessions_test.csv
+purchase_events_train.csv
+purchase_events_test.csv
+filter_train.csv
+filter_test.csv

 Due to privacy protection, we cannot publish the portfolios and demographic attributes used to implement the insurance baseline models SVD and demographic.